top of page

 I was introduced to Michael in August 2012.
 I had returned to London after seven years working for Pivot Legal Society, a legal aid organisation helping vulnerable people in Vancouver, Canada.
 I had been back several months and was volunteering for several homeless charities, including Shelter and St Mungo’s while I looked for a job.

-Hope in Shadows – the original of MYLONDON
+Hope in Shadows – the origin of MYLONDON

 My job in Canada had been to run a “camera to calendar” project called Hope in Shadows, for Pivot.
 Vancouver’s Downtown Eastside is infamously known as the poorest postcode in Canada and Pivot was set up there by a young lawyer John Richardson who wanted to help the marginalised people of that neighbourhood.